kevinjin420/judy/README.md

    ```

 5. **Install in VS Code:**
-   - Press `F5` to launch a new VS Code window with the extension loaded
+   - Press `F5` or use `ctrl-shift-P`, then select `Debug: Start Debugging` to launch a new VS Code window with the extension loaded
-   - Or package and install: `vsce package` then install the `.vsix` file

 ### Getting API Keys